-Anything that can kill or injure another person or could harm other mail along the way is not mailable, including explosives, poisons, and poisonous animals.
-The exception to this rule is mailing scorpions to be used for scientific research or to manufacture antivenin (these, as you might have guessed, have some pretty specific shipping guidelines).
+Anything that can kill or injure another person or could harm others along the way is not mailable, including explosives, poisons and poisonous animals.
 No spiders of any kind may be shipped.

 TIP: A good rule of thumb might be this: if it would get you in trouble at school or work, it probably isn't mailable.

 If you are using boxes, remember that any kind you use will need to provide enough space for the item(s) and adequate cushioning.